 Coming out of the vogue for theological shockers in the wake of The Exorcist (1973), The Omen arguably threatened to beat it at its own game.

-In this tale of a family who begins to discover that their adopted son is, in fact, Satan junior, the gore and shocks come fast, but it’s the growing sense of menace played against the seeming innocence of the young Damien that really makes this one disturbing.
+The gore and shocks come fast but it’s the growing sense of menace played against the seeming innocence of the young boy that really makes this one disturbing.

 The sequels were a great example of diminishing returns, but The Omen is a brilliantly constructed and truly terrifying movie.